Information Counters

 |---|---|

-The festival is highly multi-sensory, and includes experiences that feature bright and moving lights, loud sounds, and colours.
-Large crowds are also to be expected.
-Our friendly Festival Assistants will be stationed throughout the festival zones for additional support every Friday to Sunday.
+The festival is highly multi-sensory, featuring bright and moving lights, loud sounds, and vibrant colours.
+Large crowds are expected.
+Our friendly Festival Assistants will be stationed throughout the festival zones every Friday to Sunday for additional support.

-All festival zones are accessible to wheelchair users, except for the Padang, The Arts House Front Lawn, the Empress Lawn and the Asian Civilisations Museum Green.
-Accessible toilets are available on the first floor of all building venues.
-Service animals are welcome in all festival zones.
+All festival zones are accessible to wheelchair users, except the Padang, The Arts House Front Lawn, the Empress Lawn, and the Asian Civilisations Museum Green.
+Accessible toilets are available on the first floor of all building venues, and service animals are welcome in all festival zones.

-Various access provisions such as Singapore Sign Language interpretation are available for select programmes.
+Additional access provisions such as Singapore Sign Language interpretation, are available for select programmes.

 Please contact community@nationalgallery.sg at least nine days in advance.